Automating AI Agent Deployments with OpenAI’s New Tools

 - Log both request and response with a correlation ID.

-Give every external call a correlation ID that traces through logs, metrics and traces.
-That makes debugging later far less painful.
+Give every external call a correlation ID that follows the request through logs, metrics, and traces.
+That makes later debugging far less painful.

 Testing and Validating Your Deployments

-Tests must cover both model responses and tool interactions.
+Tests need to cover both model responses and tool interactions.
 Unit test prompt templates with mocked model responses.
 Integration test the full flow in a staging environment with a shadow of production traffic.

 A practical test sequence: